open-telemetry/opamp-spec/specification.md

 #### ConnectionSettingsOffers.opamp

 Settings to connect to the OpAMP Server.
-If this field is not set then the Agent should assume that the settings are unchanged and should continue using existing settings.
-The Agent MUST verify the offered connection settings by actually connecting before accepting the setting to ensure it does not lose access to the OpAMP Server due to invalid settings.
+If this field is not set then the Client should assume that the settings are unchanged and should continue using existing settings.
+The Client MUST verify the offered connection settings by actually connecting before accepting the setting to ensure it does not lose access to the OpAMP Server due to invalid settings.